jahvon/flow/internal/mcp/resources/concepts-guide.md

 - Has a root directory containing the workspace configuration file (`flow.yaml`)
 - Can contain multiple namespaces (defined in flow files)
 - Provides isolation between projects

+#### Workspace Modes
+**Dynamic**: The flow workspace is determined by the current working directory that the flow CLI is executed from **Fixed**: The flow workspace much be switched explicitly

+Only executables with `public` visibility can be executed across workspaces without switching.
+If the current workspace is not the workspace under review, you should switch into that workspace to avoid execution errors.

 ### Namespaces
 **Namespaces** provide logical grouping within workspaces.
 They help organize executables by: